kryskool/ITSS2/README.md

 The features/topics mentioned below will be provided in the future. -Not necessarily in that order.- As I'm doing all of the coding in my free time, it may take some time.

-- File system transfer mode
+- Extending unit tests
+- Documentation (API/Architecture)
 - JSON serialization format
+- TCP and file system transfer modules
 - TLS encryption
-- Documentation (API/Architecture)
 - Samples
 - Simulators
-- Extending unit tests